ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

     // "show": prints the chords used in the song.
     //         "all": all chords used.
     //         "user": only prints user defined chords.
+    //         "none": no song chords will ne printed.
     // "sorted": order the chords by key.
     "diagrams" : {
         "auto"     :  false,
         "show"     :  "all",
         "sorted"   :  false,
     },

+If `auto` is set to true, unknown chords will be printed as empty diagrams.
+This makes it easy to manually put the finger positions on paper.
+Of course, adding a [chord definition](#configuration-file-contents-generic_user-defined-chords) is usually a better alternative.

 ### Diagnostic message format